ilg-physics-ucsb/physics6-manual/6CL/Lab1.md

 <!-- Q1 -->
 :::Question
-Look at Figure 1 to answer the following:
+Look at [Fi](#Fi-refrac) to answer the following:

-a.
-Light ray A is normal to the interface.
+1. Light ray A is normal to the interface.
 What is the angle of incidence $\theta_1$ for this ray?
 Using Snell's law, what is the angle of refraction $\theta_2$?

-b.
-Is the angle of the refracted light beam B larger or smaller than the angle of incidence o?
+2. Is the angle of the refracted light beam B larger or smaller than the angle of incidence o?
 What about light beam C?
 Using Snell's Law, what does the relative magnitude of the angles (i.e. $\theta_2/\theta_1$) tell us about the relative magnitude of the indexes $n_1$ and $n_2$?

 :::
 ## Critical angle and total internal reflection
-When the angle of incidence reaches a certain value (ray D in Figure 1), light no longer gets refracted into the second medium, instead it is fully reflected back.
+When the angle of incidence reaches a certain value (ray D in [Fi](#Fi-refrac) 1), light no longer gets refracted into the second medium, instead it is fully reflected back.
 The **critical angle** is the incident angle at which light does not get transmitted, but all the light is reflected back into the first medium.
 The critical angle is the angle of incidence that corresponds to an angle of refraction of 90°.
 For any angle greater than the critical angle, *total internal reflection* will occur.
 A necessary condition for the critical angle to exist is that the index $n_1$ of the first medium has to be greater than the index $n_2$ of the second medium.